 Editorial support.
-You should always proofread and edit your own interviews carefully before posting it and not rely solely on a spelling and grammar checker.
-You should routinely read your interviews aloud to your colleagues and ask them to read through your interviews and offer specific suggestions on how to make them better.
-You should be prepared to do the same for others.
+ALWAYS proofread and edit your essay carefully before posting it and DO NOT rely solely on applications that check your grammar and spelling.
+You should routinely read your suasoriae aloud to one or more of your fellow students and ask them for specific suggestions on how to make them better.
+You should also volunteer to do the same for others.

-Archiving your work.
-You should keep a copy of your writing assignment as originally submitted, both a hard copy and more than one digital copy on more than one storage devise.
+Archiving one’s work.
+As noted above, you should keep a copy of your writing assignments as originally submitted.
+I suggest that you keep both a hard copy and more than one digital copy on more than one storage devise.

 Help.
-You should avail yourselves of the support offered by the Writing Center (http://www.rhodes.edu/content/writing-center).
-You should read and follow the advice in A Guide to Effective Paper Writing and regularly consult following reference works:
+You should avail yourselves of the support offered by the Writing Center.
+They should read and following the advice in A Guide to Effective Paper Writing and regularly consult following reference works:

 Mechanics and Style

-All interviews should conform to the standards of effective academic prose, which
+All essay should conform to the standards of effective academic prose, which

 1. Uses proper grammar and sentence structure